giovanniboscu/continuous-section-field/cuf/readme.md

 Likewise, transverse expansion laws are treated as interchangeable components through a common interface.
 Different CUF approximation families can therefore be introduced without modifying the solver core.

+The same separation is applied in the longitudinal direction.

+The finite-element partition defines the subdivision and connectivity of the beam domain, while the longitudinal basis defines the approximation used within that discretization.
+The approximation law is therefore not identified with the finite-element topology itself.

-The resulting architecture keeps four aspects distinct:
+At the architectural level, the framework keeps five aspects distinct:

 * the physical description of geometry and materials;
 * the transverse expansion law;
-* the CUF numerical formulation;
+* the longitudinal approximation law;
-* the longitudinal finite-element discretization.
+* the longitudinal finite-element discretization;
+* the CUF numerical formulation.

+These components cooperate during assembly, but none of them is intended to define the others.

-The objective is not to implement a CUF model tailored to a particular benchmark, geometry, or expansion family, but to provide a reusable framework in which these components can be varied independently.
+The objective is not to implement a CUF model tailored to a particular benchmark, geometry, transverse expansion, or longitudinal approximation family, but to provide a reusable framework in which these choices remain explicit and can evolve independently.

-In practice, users can modify the physical model, the material distribution, the longitudinal discretization, or the transverse expansion law without having to modify the CUF solver core.
+In practice, users can change the physical model, material distribution, transverse approximation, or longitudinal numerical representation without embedding those choices in the CUF solver core.

 ## An open implementation